 Women of the West Award Winners

-Congratulations, Again to our 2021 Women of the West Award Winners
+Congratulations, to our 2022 Women of the West Award Winners

 Each year, Western Sydney University publicly celebrates the outstanding leadership and diversity of women who live and work in Greater Western Sydney.
 Our Women of the West Awards honour these women and formally recognise their contributions to the development of the region.